Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 “Let the best product win, let our users and enterprise decide which products are for them, and those big EHRs will always win either way,” said Dr Condon.

-So in essence Heidi sees a lot of opportunity across the whole spectrum of providers for being the provider’s AI platform of choice.
+So in essence Heidi sees a lot of opportunity across the whole spectrum of providers for being the provider’s AI clinical platform of choice.

-Which leads to another huge question.
+Which leads to another important possibility.

-If Heidi did start being a new and trusted clinical provider platform operating at scale across both the primary and tertiary sectors, might we then be looking at a much cleaner path to data interoperability across our healthcare system?
+If Heidi did start being a new and trusted clinical provider platform operating at scale across both the primary and tertiary sectors, we might then be looking at a much cleaner path to data interoperability across our healthcare system?

 “Certainly we hope so,” said Dr Condon.